Globally Convergent Multilevel Training of Deep Residual Networks: Numerical experiments

-We consider the following datasets of images: \begin{itemize} \item \textbf{Fashion:} Fashion-MNIST dataset contains images of cloth pieces grouped into~$10$ classes~\cite{xiao2017fashion}, see Figure~\ref{fig:simple_datasets}.
-The dataset consists of~$60\,000$ grayscale images for training and~$10\,000$ for testing.
-We perform the classification using a three-stage ResNet.
+We consider the following datasets of images: \begin{itemize} \item \textbf{Fashion:} Fashion-MNIST dataset contains images of cloth pieces grouped into~$10$ classes~\cite{xiao2017fashion}.
+The dataset consists of~$60,000$ grayscale images for training and~$10,000$ for validation.
+We perform the classification using a three-stage ResNet, {recall \cref{sec:nets_with_var_width}}.
 At the beginning of each stage, we double the number of filters and halve the size of the feature map.
 The dimensionality of the feature map is preserved for all layers within a given stage.
 We employ the same time discretization parameters for all stages.
-Thus, the depth of the coarse-level network is defined by~$T_i=3$ and~$K_i=7$, where~$i=\{1, 2, 3 \}$.
+Thus, the depth of the coarse-level network is defined by~$T_i=3$ and~{$K_i=3$}, where~$i \in \{1, 2, 3 \}$.
 The number of filters is chosen to be~$16$,~$32$, and~$64$.
 The operators~$\{\Qm_i\}_{i=1}^{3}$, which provide a change of dimensionality between different stages, represent an average pooling operation~\cite{goodfellow2016deep}.
-The regularization parameters are chosen as~$\beta_1=6 \times 10^{-4}$ and $\beta_2=10^{-4}$. \item \textbf{Cifar-10:} The Cifar-10 dataset consists of~$60\,000$ color images, where we use~$50\,000$ for training and~$10\,000$ for testing~\cite{krizhevsky2009learning} .
-Each~$32\times32$ image belongs to one of~$10$ classes, see also Figure~\ref{fig:simple_datasets}.
-We employ the same network architecture as for the Fashion dataset. \end{itemize} All datasets are pre-processed by standardizing the images, so that pixel values lie in the range~$[0, 1]$.
-We also carry out centering by subtracting the mean from each pixel.
+The regularization parameters are chosen as~$\beta_1=6 \times 10^{-4}$ and $\beta_2=10^{-4}$. \item \textbf{CIFAR-10 { and CIFAR-100}:} {The CIFAR-10 and CIFAR-100 datasets consist of~$60,000$ color images, where~$50,000$ is designated for training and~$10,000$ for validation~\cite{krizhevsky2009learning} .} {Each~$32\times32$ image belongs to one of~$10$ and $100$ classes for CIFAR-10 and CIFAR-100, respectively.} We employ the same three-stage ResNet architecture as for the Fashion dataset{, but the number of filters is chosen to be~$32$,~$64$, and~$128$.
+Moreover, the regularization parameters are set to~$\beta_1= 5 \times 10^{-4}$ and $\beta_2=10^{-3}$.} \end{itemize} {All three} datasets are pre-processed by standardizing the images, so that pixel values lie in the range~$[0, 1]$ {and by subtracting the mean from each pixel.} {In addition, we make use of standard data augmentation techniques, i.e., image rotation, horizontal and vertical shift and horizontal flip. }